Last updated on June 20th, 2024 at 11:02 am

 Real Estate Financing

-Foreigners can obtain financing in U.S. dollars from local offshore banks.
-The maximum you can borrow is between 60 and 80% of the value of the property.
-Rates are about 8.5% to 12% interest.
 Most foreigners purchasing real estate pay cash from their own money, or borrow funds in their home countries where interest rates are lower.
 One advantage of financing your real estate purchase through a local bank is that the bank will have in-house attorneys to protect its loan portfolio.
+Many banks and financial institutions are willing to provide financing to foreign nationals without any issues.
+However, it is important to note that each institution has specific requirements that must be met, which is reasonable and expected.

 Another option to purchase real estate is through owner financing where the seller provides part financing for the buyer, Conditions are flexible but an owner financed transaction usually sees the buyer putting down 30% cash and the owner finances the balance at rates of between 6 to 8 per cent over a five or ten year period.
 If you are buying property as an investment or future retirement home, you can hire a property management company to rent out your property when you are out of the country and pretty much have tenants pay for most of the cost of the purchase.